SKOENIG1966/ELK-PROJECT/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting unathorized accessing to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?
 What is the advantage of a jump box?_It allows connectivity into the vitual network from external sources and hides internal machines by allowing connectivity via private addresses.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the container and system logs.
 -What does Filebeat watch for?
 Watches system logs.